MASSACHUSETTS AND PROVIDENCE COLLEGE BATTLE TO 3-3 TIE

-Senior forward Chase Langeraap scored the game-tying goal for the Minutemen
+Senior forward Chase Langeraap nets game-tying goal for Minutemen

 AMHERST, Mass. - After seeing its two-goal lead disappear with three straight goals from Providence in the second period, the UMass hockey team (6-16-5, 5-11-5 HEA) received the tying goal from Chase Langeraap with 38 seconds left in regulation to force a 3-3 draw with the Friars (7-14-7, 3-12-6 HEA) on Saturday night at the Mullins Center.
 Langeraap hammered home a one-timer from atop the crease off a feed from Michael Pereira after the Minutemen pulled Paul Dainton (19 saves) in favor of the extra skater.
 Michael Marcou and Joel Hanley also scored goals for the Minutemen, who will begin a home-and-home series with Merrimack on Friday in Amherst.

 By picking up a point with Saturday's tie, the Mass Attack now sits alone in seventh place in the Hockey East standings with 15 points.
 Vermont trails behind in eighth place just one point behind for the final playoff spot, while Providence is currently in ninth just three points behind UMass.
 With just six games left in the regular season, Massachusetts will play four of its final six games at the Mullins Center.

 UMass doubled up the Friars in shots at 45-22, with Providence goaltender Alex Beaudry posting 42 saves.
 The Minuteman power play struggled on Saturday with a 0-for-4 effort, while Providence was 1-for-2 on its man advantages and won 28-of-59 faceoffs.